What are legumes?

 The longevity diet is rich in legumes, whole grains and nuts with reduced red and processed-meat; there is increased life expectancy of 10.7 years in women and 13y in men.

 The emphasis is not only living to strong and vigorous eighties and nineties but good years towards the end.
-Much is similar to Blue Zone longevity but includes the fasting-mimicking diet for five days, three times a year.
+Much is similar to Blue Zone longevity but includes the fasting-mimicking diet for five days, once every four months.

 From the garden